containers/podman/docs/kpod.1.md

 **--config value, -c**=**"config.file"**
    Path of a config file detailing container server configuration options

+**--cpu-profile**
+   Path to where the cpu performance results should be written

 **--log-level**
    log messages above specified level: debug, info, warn, error (default), fatal or panic